 As is often the case in a small city, Graysville doesn't have a public transportation system that people use for their commute.

-The education level of Graysville citizens is a little higher than the average for US cities and towns: 21.47% of adults in Graysville have at least a bachelor's degree.
+The citizens of Graysville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.47% of adults in Graysville having a bachelor's degree or advanced degree.

 The per capita income in Graysville in 2022 was $32,131, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $128,524 for a family of four.
 However, Graysville contains both very wealthy and poor people as well.